vades/php-language/README.md

 Usage

-1. Download a Language Switch from the git repository --
+1. Download class from git
+--

-2. Include LanguageSwitch.php and config.php into your code
+2. Include class and config into your code
 --
 (autoload or require_once)